9 Rites of Passage for Michigan Travel

 7. Explore Isle Royale National Park

 Did you know Isle Royale National Park is the least visited national park in the United States, with fewer visitors per year than Yellowstone National Park has in one day?
 Isle Royale is a remote island on Lake Superior that requires a boat or float plane to gain access.
 Wolves and moose, the wild North Woods forest, ever-changing weather and a cool climate characterize Isle Royale.
-As luck would have it, the National Parks Service is celebrating its 100th anniversary in 2016, so there isn’t a better time to visit and #FindYourPark.

 8. Say hello to Sparty at Michigan State University

 Just 60 miles away from Ann Arbor is East Lansing, home to Michigan State University.
 Walking the banks of the Red Cedar undoubtedly gives you beautiful views, but a popular statue of a green Spartan warrior, found at the entrance of MSU’s athletic establishment, is what you’ll want to see.
 "The Spartan" was designed and produced by Leonard D. Jungwirth of the art department, and dedicated in June of 1945.
 It stands ten feet-six inches tall, not including the base.